mt9304/railstemplate/README.md

 2. [Ruby on Rails environment](http://installfest.railsbridge.org/installfest/)

 ### Installation
-1. In terminal, go to directory you want to save project in and type:
+1. In the terminal, go to the directory you want to save project in and type:
 ```
 git clone https://github.com/mt9304/railstemplate.git
 ```
-2. Go into project folder and install dependencies (bundle update, bundle install, etc).
+2. Go into project folder and install dependencies (bundle install).

 3. Setup the database (rake db:create, rake db:migrate, etc).